There are times when a legal dispute arises, which requires an experienced litigation attorney to resolve.

-- File a lawsuit
+- File a lawsuit on your behalf.

 - Settle a business dispute with an employee, customer, or vendor.

-- Investigate a case and represent your interests in the courtroom
+- Represent your interests in the courtroom.

 - Personal Injury Cases